OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/contributing_inputs.rst

 * ``ligands.sdf``: Ligand SDF
 * ``edges.csv``: Edges CSV file

-**4. Create a Pull Request**
+**5. Create a Pull Request into the upstream repository**

 In a next step, you can create a Pull Request on GitHub.
 A Pull Request (PR) is a proposal to merge the changes from your remote branch into another branch, e.g. into the main codebase.
 We created a PR template for you where you can tick off the checklist to ensure that all steps have been completed.
 To create the PR go to the GitHub repository.
 After pushing the remote branch (step 3) there should now be a note that a new branch (with the name you had given it) has recently been pushed.
 Next, please click on the green button that says "Compare & pull request".
+In the "base repository" dropdown menu, select the upstream repository (``OpenFreeEnergy/IndustryBenchmarks2024``) and the "base branch" ``main``.
 Now, you will be able to create the PR from the PR template provided.